 Airbnb's market segmentation is interesting because it has to account for two main target audiences: hosts and guests.
 Not only does the company have to find customers to book the rooms, but they must also attract welcoming hosts with desirable living spaces.
 This forces Airbnb to perform benefit segmentation to create ads that appeal to both guests and hosts.

-In the example below, we can see how Airbnb uses benefit segmentation to attract hosts in New York City.
+In the example above, we can see how Airbnb uses benefit segmentation to attract hosts in New York City.
 New Yorkers have a lot of pride for their city and value companies sharing that passion.
 So, Airbnb created these subway ads to educate New Yorkers on why Airbnb is good for local business owners as well as community development.

 We can compare that educational message to the inspirational one below.
 This ad is aimed at potential guests who are planning a future trip but haven't made concrete travel plans.
 Airbnb capitalizes on this opportunity by creating a message that embraces uncertainty.
 Rather than pointing to a specific location, Airbnb makes the destination irrelevant and instead focuses on how the company will help, no matter where you go.
 This makes Airbnb look more trustworthy to customers who may be nervous about making a major financial decision.